Certifiably Robust Variational Autoencoders: BACKGROUND

-The notion of $r$-robustness states that a model is robust if, more likely than not, changes in the model's outputs induced by an input perturbation $\pert$ fall within a hypersphere of radius $r$ about the model's outputs on the unperturbed input.
-The smaller the value of $r$ for which $r$-robustness holds, the stricter the notion of robustness which is implied.
+\end{definition} The notion of $(r, \epsilon)$-robustness states that a model is robust if, with probability greater than $\epsilon$, changes in the model's outputs induced by input perturbation $\pert$ fall within a hypersphere of radius $r$ about the model's outputs on the unperturbed input.
+The smaller the $r$ and the larger the $\epsilon$ for which $(r, \epsilon)$-robustness holds, the stricter the notion of robustness which is implied.
 We will refer to $\prob{||f(\x+\pert)-f(\x)||_2 \leq r}$ as the \emph{$r$-robustness probability}.
-Note that while we pick a threshold of $0.5$ for notational simplicity, $r$-robustness admits any threshold in $[0,1)$, and indeed can be made \emph{arbitrarily strong} to suit the level of robustness required.
+Note that, by enabling flexible specification of $r$ and $\epsilon$, the $(r, \epsilon)$-robustness criterion can be made \emph{arbitrarily strong} to suit the level of robustness required.